grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 And if I want to use "streams", whatever those might be, it tells me to include another similar looking line\*, which I'm ignoring for now.

 My initial gut reaction to this is: what in the bleep is a `build.sbt`?
 The author of this text assumes I'm using `sbt` for my project and not anything else like `gradle`.
-So, there are no alternatives in this case according to the author of setting up Zio if I have to purely read the documentation.
+So, there are no alternatives in this case according to the author of setting up Zio if I have to purely take the documentation's word.
 It also doesn't give me a full example of what such a `build.sbt` must look like, so I make a directory called `hello-world` and a blank `build.sbt` and copy/paste that single line into it, just as it's described in the documentation.

-Naturally I still have to install `sbt`, and I execute a bunch of steps [2].
-Namely the following:
+Naturally I still have to install `sbt`, and I execute a bunch of steps [2] to do so:

 ```bash
 # To install the correct JDK: